Lithuanian Air Force: Air Defence Battalion

 Development of infrastructure is one key missions of the Air Defence Battalion currently in the stage of development.

 Airspace Surveillance and Control Command

 The Airspace Surveillance and Control Command works closely with the Baltic States Air Surveillance System, BALTNET.
 The appropriate legal documentation of the BALTNET project was developed, the Reciprocal Memorandum of Understanding concerning military personnel training was signed among Lithuanian, Estonian, Latvian, and Danish Ministries of Defence.

 The Regional Air Spaces Surveillance Co-ordination Centre (RASSCC), headquarters of the BALTNET project, was established in the LTAF Airspace Control Centre and has been fully functioning since early 2000.
 Military personnel from all the three Baltic States serve as air surveillance operators at the centre and rotate according to national timetables.
 The Commander of the centre is appointed for two years and represents one of the Baltic States.

-Armament and Equipment Repair Depot
+Armament and equipment repair depot

 The main tasks of Armament and Equipment Repair Depot: